indianspeedster/edu-ml/README.md

 # Reproducibility with Incomplete Methodology Descriptions

-This work was done under [UCSC OSPO](https://ospo.ucsc.edu/) Summer of Reproducibility and is a part of the project **Reproducibility in machine learning Education** which aims to develop interactive educational materials about reproducibility in machine learning for use in graduate and undergraduate classes.
+This work was done under [UCSC OSPO](https://ospo.ucsc.edu/) Summer of Reproducibility and is a part of the project **Reproducibility in Machine Learning Education** which aims to develop interactive educational materials about reproducibility in machine learning for use in graduate and undergraduate classes.

 ***